emesonfilho/dashboard_stocks/README.md

 * Press generate
 * Okay, you put the first active one, to add more just repeat the first 2 steps, then click generate

+# About future updates

+The first version had the option of viewing the graphics, in this most current one, in addition, it is possible to see some data of the companies.

+In the future I intend to give the user more possibilities to interact with the information.

 ## Help Maintenance

 I've been maintaining quite many repos these days and burning out slowly.
 If you could help me cheer up, buying me a cup of coffee will make my life really happy and get much energy out of it.